rohandevray/React-App/README.md

 # React-App

 A Music Player includes almost ten Lo-Fi Music  which anyone can listen while coding .It is completely responsive Web App with many  animations  of css.
 This Project is based on React.js .
-I deploy it on herokuapp
+I also deploy it on heroku server : https://wavesbeat123.herokuapp.com/

 # Getting Started with Create React App